sahil7303/200-days/README.md

        100360.
 Maximum Number of Operations to Move Ones to the End
        287. Find the Duplicate Number
        12. Integer to Roman

+### Day 167
+       3229.
+Minimum Operations to Make Array Equal to Target